bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p_b___console__1__0.md

 The name must be a string var.

-The regular log function will automatically prepend the name of your plugin to the message as the "source" of the message.
+The regular log function will automatically prepend the name of your plugin to the message as the “source” of the message.
 Some plugins may wish to override this.
-For example, if your plugin is a Python interpreter, you would want log messages to contain the source .py file doing the log statement rather than have "python" show up in the console.
+For example, if your plugin is a Python interpreter, you would want log messages to contain the source .py file doing the log statement rather than have “python” show up in the console.

 ------------------------------------------------------------------------